Tag Archives

 • I don’t know the guy = We have, in fact, vacationed together.

 I could go on.
-For days! (the Washington Post recently tallied the president’s lies and purposely misleading statements, since January 2017, at more than 20,000).
-But you get the point.
+For days!
+The Washington Post recently tallied the president’s lies and purposely misleading statements, since January 2017, at more than 20,000.
+You get the point.

 Read More